Kevin64/asset-information-and-registration/README.md

 ## Output in APCS

-After finishing, your asset will be recorded on the APCS database and will show on queries.
+After finishing, your asset will be recorded on the APCS database and will be shown on queries.

 ### General asset list